Dr Robert A Watson

-BA(Hons) BM BCh MRCP(UK)
+BA(Hons) BM BCh PGDip MRCP(UK)

-NIHR Academic Clinical Fellow
+Academic Clinical Lecturer

 In the last 5 years, the treatment of cancer has undergone a paradigm shift and the increasingly widespread use of immunotherapies has created a new field within oncology and cancer research.
 There is a high degree of variability in response to checkpoint inhibitor therapy, and whilst many patients receive clear benefits from these treatments, a subset have adverse side effects or may not respond at all.
 We currently have a poor understanding of why there is such inter-individual variation.

 By using clinical samples from patients with melanoma and kidney cancer who are undergoing treatment with immunotherapies, we are hoping to try to unpick and understand the mechanisms at play.

 The techniques I am use range from flow cytometry, to immune receptor profiling and single cell gene sequencing.
 The amount of data generated is vast and requires good computational skills to analyse.

 I currently work one morning a week in the cancer clinic and once I've completed my DPhil will return to clinical training in Medical Oncology whilst still continuing with my research.

 I previously worked in Ben's group from 2017-2018 on a 1-year NIHR Academic Clinical Fellowship, with additional funding from Cancer Research UK following a successful application for a pre-doctoral research bursary.
 This allowed me to complete preliminary work, forming the basis of my doctoral application, and which is currently under submission.